mynlp/ccg2lambda/en/emnlp2017_sts.md

 pip install -r requirements.txt
 ```

+4. Also, you need to download pretrained vector space models from [Here](https://github.com/mynlp/ccg2lambda/files/1172401/models.zip).
+After that, unzip the `models.zip` file and put this `models` directory into the `en` directory.

+## Evaluation with SemEval-2014 SICK dataset
-Then, you can evaluate the end-to-end system performance of a certain list of semantic templates on
+You can evaluate the end-to-end system performance of a certain list of semantic templates on
 the test split of SICK by doing:

 ```bash
 ./en/emnlp2017exp.sh 3 en/semantic_templates_en_event_sts.yaml
 ```

-with SemEval-2012 dataset(MSR-video)
+## Evaluation with SemEval-2012 MSR-video dataset
-2. run another evaluation program at the top directory
+You can also evaluate the system performance with MSR-video dataset by doing:

 ```bash
 ./en/emnlp2017exp_msr.sh 3 en/semantic_templates_en_event_sts.yaml
 ```

+## Output
-Outputs are shown below:
+System output is shown below:
 ```bash
 features_np.pickle(extracted features from ccg2lambda)
 randomforestregressor.pkl(trained model)